mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--no-modify-home`

-Prevents Halcyon from making changes to the home directory.
+Prevents Halcyon from making changes to the home directory:

-When allowed, Halcyon makes the following changes:

-1. When running the setup script for the first time, Halcyon extends `~/.bash_profile` to run [`halcyon paths`](#halcyon-paths).
+1. When running the setup script for the first time, Halcyon extends `~/.bash_profile` to source the script output by [`halcyon paths`](#halcyon-paths).

 2. When installing an app, Halcyon creates a symlink pointing `~/.cabal/config` to the `config` file located in the Cabal directory.